NuclearPhoenixx/SimpleShell/README.md

 Tab completion and descriptions will hopefully be supported someday.

+Also TODO: use [ivanseidel/LinkedList](https://github.com/ivanseidel/LinkedList) instead of the minimalistic LinkedPointerList for sorting all the commands.

 ## How to use it?
 See `examples/HelloWorld/HelloWorld.ino` for a simple example of a command.